 The traditional estimation method follows the bottom-up technique where the requirement is broken down into small tasks, and each job is given an estimated duration of time.
 Finally, all of these time figures are added to estimate the schedule.
 In contrast to this, Agile projects have a top-down approach.
 There are varied agile estimation techniques, and we will discuss some popular ones here.

 There are three levels at which Agile estimating takes place – Project level, Release Level, and Sprint level.
-The agile scrum estimation techniques are used for doing a comparative analysis by team members to prioritize Product Backlog items depending on their perceived size.
+The agile scrum estimation techniques are used to perform a comparative analysis by team members to prioritize product backlog items depending on their perceived size.
 The key people involved in agile scrum estimation techniques are the Product Owner, Developers, Scrum Master, Testers, and other Stakeholders.
 The Product Owner introduces the items and initiates discussion or estimation.
 Discussions are a must in such estimating meetings, and the Product Owner must be available to clear all the queries related to the items.

 Best Agile Estimation Techniques